 But be sure, too, that the label does mean you can expect something out of the ordinary.
 I’ve seen many of these plus beaux villages de France, and even the ones that are a little less spectacular are always worth the visit.

-Over the next few months, I’ll introduce you to at least one of these “most beautiful villages” every month.
+Over the past two years, I’ve covered many of these “most beautiful villages” in this blog space.
 They’re not just visually pleasing – almost every one that I’ve personally visited really does fulfill the association’s stated goal of “reconciling towns with their future and reviving the community’s life around the fountain or the shady square.”

 Have you visited any of these special towns?
 What did you think – did the place live up to the label?
 Please tell us about your experience in the comments below!